Marple Township, Pennsylvania

 Marple Township is a township in Delaware County, Pennsylvania, United States.
 It contains the census designated place of Broomall.
-The population was 23,743 at 2015.
-ZIP codes include mainly 19008, but also partially 19064 and 19063.
+The population was estimated at 23,743 as of 2015.
+ZIP codes include mainly 19008, as well as 19064 and 19063.
 The township is run by Marple Township board of commissioners.

 History

 The Delaware County area was first settled by Quakers who came to Pennsylvania by the Delaware River on September 29, 1683.
 The ship they used was called the Endeavor.
 Marple Township was originally settled in 1684 and was recognized as a township in the same year.
 The original spelling of the township was Marpool, but the spelling was changed to Marple in the Thomas Holme map of 1687.
 The Marpool spelling may have been an error.

 One of the settlers who arrived on the Endeavor was Thomas Massey.
 He obtained a 300-acre plantation in the township from William Penn.
 The house he built on the land is still preserved today, as well as some of its surrounding gardens.
 Another historical family known as the Van Leers built several historical sites and lived in the area.
 Dr. Bernardhus Van Leer owned the nearby Van Leer House and his family built the nearby Van Leer Cabin.

 In 1948 Marple Township got its first police station.
 Before, there was no local branch, no patrols of the police, and only a county sheriff.
 Crimes were mostly settled between victims and perpetrators themselves.

-Marple became a first class township in 1961.
+Marple became a first-class township in 1961.

 Geography

-According to the United States Census Bureau, the township has a total area of 10.5 square miles (27.2 km2), of which, 10.2 square miles (26.4 km2) is land and 0.3 square miles (0.8 km2; 2.95%) is water.
+According to the United States Census Bureau, the township has a total area of 10.5 square miles (27.2 km2), of which 10.2 square miles (26.4 km2) is land and 0.3 square mile (0.8 km2; 2.95%) is water.

 The community of Broomall is located in, but is not coterminous with, Marple Township—the township also includes part of the ZIP codes of Springfield and Media.
 Other villages include Larchmont (also in Newtown Township) and Lawrence Park.

 Waterways in Marple Township include Crum Creek, Darby Creek, Hotland Run, Springton Lake and Trout Run.